Vilna Gaon: Biography

-Elijah was born to Treina and Rabbi Shlomo Zalman in the village of Slać, near Brisk, now in Belarus, then in Lithuania, which was part of the Polish–Lithuanian Commonwealth, on 15 Nisan 5480 (April 23, 1720).
+Elijah was born to Treina and Shlomo Zalman, a rabbi, in the village of Slać near Brisk, now Brest, Belarus, then in Lithuania, part of the Polish–Lithuanian Commonwealth, on 15 Nisan 5480 AM (April 23, 1720 CE).

 His grandfather was Yissachar Dov, the son of Rabbi Eliyahu Chassid, after whom he was named.
-Rabbi Eliyahu Chassid was the son of Rabbi Moshe Kramer, rabbi of Vilna, and his wife was the granddaughter of Rabbi Moshe Rivkes.
+Eliyahu was the son of Moshe Kramer, rabbi of Vilne (now Vilnius), and his wife was the granddaughter of Moshe Rivkes, also a rabbi.

 Until the age of six, he studied under a rabbi.
-At that age, he delivered a derasha in the Great Synagogue of Vilna, which his father had taught him.
-At the request of Rabbi Heschel, the Av Beit Din of Vilna, he added his own scholarly discourse to demonstrate his ability to innovate independently.
-His book Shnot Eliyahu contains an insight he expressed at the age of seven.
-At this age, he lived for about three months in Kaidan with the town's rabbi, Rabbi David Katzenellenbogen, studying under him and Rabbi Moshe Margolies, author of Pnei Moshe on the Jerusalem Talmud (who later served as rabbi of Kaidan).
-At age nine, he began studying Kabbalah, devoting several hours daily to studying the Zohar and the writings of the Arizal.
+At that age, he delivered a derasha in the Great Synagogue of Vilna that his father had taught him.
+At the request of Heschel, the Av Beit Din of Vilne, he added his own scholarly discourse to demonstrate his ability to innovate independently.
+His book Shnot Eliyahu contains an insight he expressed at age 7.
+At this age, he lived for about three months in Kaidan with the town's rabbi, David Katzenellenbogen, studying under him and Moses Margolies, author of Pnei Moshe on the Jerusalem Talmud and who later served as rabbi of Kaidan.
+At age nine, he began studying Kabbalah, devoting several hours daily to studying the Zohar and the writings of the Isaac Luria.
 By age ten, he studied independently and no longer required teachers.
-During this time, he befriended Rabbi Aryeh Leib, later Av Beit Din of Tsechanovitz.
+During this period, he befriended Aryeh Leib, who later served as the Av Beit Din of Tsechanovitz.
 From the age of eight, he engaged in astronomy.

-As a young man, he married Chana, daughter of Yehuda Leib from Kaidan (1724–1782).
+As a young man, he married Chana, daughter of Yehuda Leib of Kaidan (1724–1782).
 His wife took responsibility for managing the household so he could devote himself entirely to study.
-After her death in 5543 (1783), he requested that the following be inscribed on her tombstone: "Chana passed away in 5543, 5 Kislev.
+After she died in 5543 AM (1783 CE), he requested that the following be inscribed on her tombstone: "Chana passed away in 5543, 5 Kislev.
 She left no equal or comparison / There is no path or way to recount her praise."
-Later, he married Gitel, daughter of Meir Luntz from Chełm, who was also a widow.
+Later, he married Gitl, daughter of Meir Luntz from Chełm, who was also a widow.

 At around age 20, he traveled to Poland and Germany, passing through Leszno and Berlin, and possibly also Amsterdam.
-He returned to Vilna in 5505 (1745).
+He returned to Vilna in 1745.
 Over the years, he lived in Vilna but consistently refused to hold an official rabbinic position that would interfere with his studies.
 Nevertheless, the Vilna community, considering it an honor to have him in their city, granted him a small monthly stipend for his livelihood.

 The Vilna Gaon became famous for his extraordinary diligence.
 His sons recount that throughout his life, he slept only two hours a day, divided into four half-hour segments, ensuring he never slept more than "Sixty Breaths".
 He dedicated all his time exclusively to Torah study.
-His student, Rabbi Chaim of Volozhin, described how, when he was preoccupied with a Talmudic difficulty, he would refrain from eating for days until he found a resolution, appearing emaciated and afflicted.
+His student, Chaim of Volozhin, described how, when he was preoccupied with a Talmudic difficulty, he would refrain from eating for days until he found a resolution, appearing emaciated and afflicted.